stackevo/spudreq/draft-trammell-spud-req.md

 ## Discovery and capability exposure

-There are three open issues in discovery and capability exposure.
-First, an endpoint needs to discover if the other communication endpoint understands SPUD.
-Second, endpoints need to test whether SPUD is potentially not usable along a path because of middleboxes that block SPUD packets or strip the SPUD header.
-If such impairments exist in the path, a SPUD sender needs to fall back to some other approach to achieve the goals of the superstrate.
-Third, endpoints might want to be able to discover SPUD-aware middleboxes along the path, and to discover which parts of the vocabulary that can be spoken by the endpoints are supported by those middleboxes as well as the other communication endpoint, and vice versa.

-In addition, endpoints may need to discover and negotiate which superstrates are available for a given interaction.
-SPUD could assist here.
-However, it is explicitly not a goal of SPUD to expose information about the details of the superstrate to middleboxes.
+There are two open issues in discovery and capability exposure.
+First, endpoints might want to be able to discover SPUD-aware middleboxes along the path, and to discover which parts of the vocabulary that can be spoken by the endpoints are supported by those middleboxes as well as the other communication endpoint, and vice versa.
+Second, SPUD coult assist endpoints in discovering and negotiate which superstrates are available for a given interaction, though it is explicitly not a goal of SPUD to expose information about the details of the superstrate to middleboxes.

 ## Hard state vs. soft state